Honors Course List

 A capstone International Studies senior seminar intended to be taken as the final step in completion of the major or minor, using the study of selected topics from the field of International Studies.
 Students are expected to utilize their knowledge of the several disciplines that comprise the International Studies major, based on the previous courses they have completed within these disciplines.

-Prerequisite: International Studies 205 and 12 credits of upper division (300 or 400 level) courses from International Studies Course List 2, including courses from at least two disciplines from that list, or permission of the Coordinator of International Studies.
-(Spring)
+Prerequisite: A student in good standing in the University Honors Program.
+INTRNTL 205 and 12 credits of 300 or 400 level courses from International Studies Course List 2, including courses from at least two disciplines from that list, or permission of the coordinator of International Studies.

 59-474 Honors Thesis